gRPC HTTP Transcoding

-This extension is Java implementation of gRPC HTTP transcoding, like grpc-gateway in Go.
+This extension provides a Java implementation of gRPC HTTP transcoding, similar to grpc-gateway in Go.

-Read google.api.http specification to learn how to define the HTTP mapping.
+Refer to the google.api.http specification to understand how to define HTTP mappings.

-Why not just use a sidecar like Envoy gRPC-JSON transcoder to do the transcoding?
+Why not use a sidecar like Envoy gRPC-JSON transcoder for transcoding?

 Dependencies

-Choose the appropriate dependencies based on your stack.
+Select the dependencies that match your technology stack.

 implementation("io.github.danielliu1123:grpc-server-boot-starter")